schibsted/sdk-js-event-tracking/README.md

 `content` store the content of the comment.

-`inReplyTo` a string or a object that links the this comment to a page/article or another comment.
+`inReplyTo` a string or a object that links this comment to a page/article or another comment.

 #### Activity.Event.trackPoll(formId, question)